 - Bachelor, Masters, PhD, or any other degree from any US institution of higher education.

-- Graduation from any High School from an English language country or from an American School abroad.
+- Graduation from any high school, college, or university from an English language country or from an American School abroad.

 - One of the following tests (subject to change):